Hi! You've reached our website for customers based outside of the United States.

 Stocks are the shares into which ownership of the company is divided.
 Those who own stocks are called stockholders or shareholders.
 The ownership of shares entitles stockholders to a fraction of the company's assets and earnings (proportional to the number of shares owned).
 Stocks are usually traded in stock markets.

-In order to trade shares, individual investors usually turn to brokers (nowadays it’s often an online broker), who execute the trades on their behalf.
+In order to trade shares, individual investors usually turn to brokers (nowadays it’s often an online broker) like Plus500 Invest, who can execute the trades on their behalf.

 Both contracts for difference and share trading offer ways to take advantage of price movements in financial markets, and both can form part of your portfolio.